-- 1. Seven years or more of service, at age sixty-seven or thereafter. - 2.
-Ten years or more of service, at age sixty-two, or thereafter. - 3.
-Thirty years or more of service, at age fifty-five or thereafter. - 4.
-Twenty-five years of service credit at any age, exclusive of military service and unused annual sick leave.
+- 1. Age 67 with seven (7) years of creditable service. - 2.
+Age 62 with ten (10) years of creditable service. - 3.
+Age 55 with thirty (30) years of creditable service. - 4.
+Any age with twenty-five (25) years of creditable service, exclusive of military service and unused annual sick leave, with an actuarially reduced early benefit.

 The monthly amount of the retirement allowance for any member of Plan B Tier 2 shall consist of an amount equal to two percent of the member's final compensation multiplied by his years of creditable service.
 Final average compensation is the average monthly earnings during the highest sixty consecutive months, or joined months if service was interrupted.
+However, under certain conditions as outlined in the statutes, the benefits are limited to specified amounts.